 - Usually, calling Member Services is the first step.
-If there is anything else you need to do, Member Services will let you know.
-Member Services can be reached at 410-779-9932 or toll-free 1-844-386-6762.
-Calls to this number are free.
-8 a.m. to 8 p.m., local time, seven (7) days a week from October 1 through March 31, and 8 a.m. to 8 p.m., local time, Monday through Friday from April 1 through September 30.
-Member Services also has free language interpreter services available for non-English speakers. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - To use our grievance (complaint) process, you should call or send us your written complaint using one of the contact methods listed in Chapter 2: Important Phone Numbers and Resources (How to contact us when you are making a complaint about your Part D prescription drugs or How to contact us when you are making a complaint about your medical care). - Please be sure you provide all pertinent information, including any supporting documents you believe are appropriate.
-Your complaint must be received by us within 60 calendar days of the event or incident that resulted in you filing your complaint. - O Your issue will be investigated by a member of our Appeals & Grievances team.
+If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing. - To use our grievance (complaint) process, you should call or send us your written complaint using one of the contact methods listed in Chapter 2. - Please be sure you provide all pertinent information, including any supporting documents you believe are appropriate.
+Your complaint must be received by us within 60 calendar days of the event or incident that resulted in you filing your complaint.

+- Your issue will be investigated by a member of our Appeals & Grievances team.
 If you submit your complaint verbally, we will inform you the result of our review and our decision verbally or in writing.
 If you submit a verbal complaint and request your response to be in writing, we will respond in writing.
 If you send us a written complaint, we will send you a written response, stating the result of our review.
 Our notice will include a description of our understanding of your complaint and our decision in clear terms. - We must address your complaint as quickly as your case requires based on your health status, but no later than 30 calendar days after receiving your complaint.
 We may extend the timeframe by up to 14 calendar days if we justify a need for additional information and the delay is in your best interest. - You also have the right to ask for a fast "expedited" grievance.
 A fast "expedited" grievance is a type of complaint that must be resolved within 24 hours from the time you contact us.
-You have the right to request a fast "expedited" grievance if you disagree with: - Our plan to take a 14-calendar-day extension on an organization/coverage determination or reconsideration/redetermination (appeal); or - Our denial of your request to expedite an organization determination or reconsideration (appeal) for health services; or

-• Our denial of your request to expedite a coverage determination or redetermination (appeal) for Part D Prescription drugs.
+You have the right to request a fast "expedited" grievance if you disagree with: - Our plan to take a 14-calendar-day extension on an organization/coverage determination or reconsideration/redetermination (appeal); or - Our denial of your request to expedite an organization determination or reconsideration (appeal) for health services; or - Our denial of your request to expedite a coverage determination or redetermination (appeal) for Part D Prescription drugs.